qianghuangwhu/benchtemp/README.md

 - The datasets are <a href="https://drive.google.com/drive/folders/1HKSFGEfxHDlHuQZ6nK4SLCEMFQIOtzpz?usp=sharing" target="_blank">Here</a>.

-- The leaderboards website for Temporal Graph Neural Networks on both Link Prediction and Node Classification tasks is <a href="https://my-website-6gnpiaym0891702b-1257259254.tcloudbaseapp.com/" target="_blank">Here</a>.
+- The leaderboards website for Temporal Graph Neural Networks on both link prediction task and node classification task is <a href="https://my-website-6gnpiaym0891702b-1257259254.tcloudbaseapp.com/" target="_blank">Here</a>.
 - The source codes for evaluating existing Temporal Graph Neural Networks based on BenchTemp are <a href="" target="_blank">coming soon</a>.

 ---